NASA-PDS/naif-pds4-bundler/docs/source/30_spice_kernel_archive_preparation_guide.rst

    31_step_1_preparing_data
    32_step_2_npb_setup
    33_step_3_running_npb
+   34_step_4_checking_the_result
+   35_step_5_packaging_to_naif

 Step-by-Step Summary
 ====================

 This section provides a brief step-by-step summary of the process for creating a new archive and for adding another release to an existing archive.
 Please augment the checklists below with any additional steps needed for your SPICE archive.

 Steps for Creating a New Archive
 --------------------------------

-       --   identify kinds of kernels to be archived
+   * identify kinds of kernels to be archived

-       --   setup work area and collect kernels under it; write scripts for collecting kernels if more than one archive release is expected
+   * setup work area and collect kernels under it; write scripts for collecting kernels if more than one archive release is expected

-       --   merge kernels if needed; write merging scripts if more than one archive release is expected
+   * merge kernels if needed; write merging scripts if more than one archive release is expected

-       --   verify internal comments and add comments as needed; write scripts for adding comments to kernels if more than one archive release is expected
+   * verify internal comments and add comments as needed; write scripts for adding comments to kernels if more than one archive release is expected

-       --   validate final kernels; write validating scripts if more than one archive release is expected
+   * validate final kernels; write validating scripts if more than one archive release is expected

-       --   make or collect extra files -- meta-kernels, ORBNUM files, etc.
+   * add or modify extra files -- Meta-kernels, ORBNUM files, etc.

-       --   obtain mission, instrument host, and references catalog files from the responsible project person/team

-       --   write ``spiceds.cat'' and ``data/*/*info.txt'' files to
-            document kernels, using files from an existing SPICE archive as the starting point
+   * Obtain a DOI for the archive

+   * if needed, create the release plan for new release

-       --   write all other required catalog and text files using files from an existing SPICE archive as the starting point
+   * write SPICEDS file, using files from an existing SPICE archive as the starting point

-       --   setup staging area for the new archive
+   * setup workspace for the new archive

-       --   setup archiving scripts and utilities used by scripts on the workstation that contains the staging area; change hard-coded locations in the scripts as needed; add directory in which scripts/tools are located to the system path

-       --   copy kernels, value-added, and meta-information files to the staging area

-       --   create the MAKLABEL template file
+   * install NPB

-       --   create the kernel list file
+   * write the NPB configuration file

-       --   generate labels

-       --   generate index files; move ``index.*'' files to ``index'' directory

-       --   check that all binary kernels are in BIG-IEEE format and all text kernels are in UNIX format (<LF>-terminated lines);
-            convert those that aren't to the right format using BINGO

-       --   run ``check_everything.csh''
+   * run NPB

-       --   make a list of files to which <CR>s should be added and add
-            <CR>s to them

-       --   copy the data set to the final archive area; move ``dsindex.*'' to the directory above the volume root

-       --   check all meta-kernels using BRIEF

-       --   run ``mkpdssum.pl'' to generate the checksum table and label

-       --   run VTool and/or Online Volume Validation tool to verify the archive
+   * run validate tool to verify the archive

-       --   remove <CR>s from the staging area meta-information files to which they were added
+   * move the files from the final area to the public area

+   * notify your archiving authority and/or NAIF

 Steps for Adding Data To an Existing Archive